s0/eradicate-exclusive-tech-terminology/README.md

 ## [Pledge](PLEDGE.md)

-If you would like to publically indicate your support of this initiative, and take a pledge to commit to replacing excludive terminology wherever you can, please feel free to submit a pull request adding yourself to [this document](PLEDGE.md).
+If you would like to publically indicate your support of this initiative, and take a pledge to commit to replacing exclusive terminology wherever you can, please feel free to submit a pull request adding yourself to [this document](PLEDGE.md).